 Occasionally, he would climb out of this hole.

 There was a period he tried to choose acceptance and surrender shortly after his grandchildren were born.
-For a brief moment, his ceiling expanded a bit and we had some nice connections.
+For a brief moment, his ceiling expanded a bit and we had some sweet connections.
 But he ultimately couldn’t face the pain that comes with being open and vulnerable.
 Instead, he became defensive — fighting everything and everyone — becoming increasingly bitter, mean and lonely.

 As I became a father myself, l knew I had to carve out a completely different path, and I have for the most part.
 I’ve been fortunate enough to be loved by a few great men whose lives have shown a light beyond the limits of my own ceiling.
 Without a doubt I’ve learned and I’ve grown; no one would dare confuse me for my father.
 But the daily grind of life can still wear me down.

 For every few steps forward, there’s one or two backward.
 Despite all my inner work, the default would too often reset back to the ceiling he set.
 If I saw any of him in me, I would feel shame.
 It was hard not to think of myself as a father in relation to him as a father — until the day he disowned me.
 His words were intended for harm.
 But it turned out to be his very best gift to me.
 Suddenly, a whole new world of possibility opened up.
 I just stopped calling him “Dad.”